-We only recognize diplomas, certificates and degrees that were completed at a school recognized by the home country ministry of education.
+We only recognize diplomas, certificates and degrees completed at a school recognized by the home country ministry of education.
 Students are expected to have completed appropriate course work in natural and/or physical science, mathematics, social science, humanities, and language.
 International students with four or less semesters of U.S. schooling should refer to their country specific requirements

 - Original secondary school transcripts.

 - Transcripts must include the original native language transcript and an English language translation.

-- Copies and English language translations must be stamped or embossed by the issuing institution confirming it is a literal translation
+- Copies and English language translations must be stamped or embossed by the issuing institution to confirm they are literal translations.

 - Certificate or diploma

 Submit a certificate or diploma confirming graduation from a secondary education institution.

-- You must submit the original certificate or diploma in your native language and an English translation that has been stamped or embossed by the issuing institution confirming it is a literal translation.
+- You must submit the original certificate or diploma in your native language.
+You must also submit an English translation that has been stamped or embossed by the issuing institution to confirm it is a literal translation.

 The SAT or ACT is required for academic advisement and placement into University of Arkansas courses.
-If we do not receive the official score prior to your arrival to campus, you will be administered a placement examination before enrollment is allowed.
+If we do not receive the official score before your arrival to campus, you will be given a placement test before you are allowed to enroll.

-The SAT or ACT is required for scholarship consideration.
-UA’s ACT code is 0144 and the SAT code is 6866.
+The SAT or ACT is required to be considered for a scholarship.
+This University's ACT code is 0144 and the SAT code is 6866.
 Official scores must be received by the scholarship deadline.

 Submit the Supplemental and Financial Information form and a bank statement or letter showing sufficient support for the first year of study in order to be issued an I-20.
-You will still be evaluated for admission without submitting the bank statement.
-However, the I-20 will not be sent until the bank statement requirement has been met.
+You will still be evaluated for admission if you do not submit the bank statement.
+However, the I-20 will not be sent until the bank statement requirement has been satisfied.

 Once you submit the application, you will be directed to your Applicant Portal.
 This is where you will pay the application fee and upload most of the required documents to complete your application.